Welcome to our website

 • encourage your dog in socialising with people and other dogs

 • work with your dog to solve problems such as jumping up, barking and lack of confidence.

-In addition to regular indoor and outdoor training, we provide basic Fun Agility.
-To measure progress and recognise achievement, we organise Kennel Club Good Citizens’ Bronze, Silver and Gold Awards and our own Club Tests for those who wish to enter.
+In addition to regular indoor and outdoor training, we provide basic fun agility, brain games classes and reactive classes.
+To measure progress and recognise achievement we organise Kennel Club Good Citizens’ Bronze, Silver and Gold Awards and our own Club Tests for those who wish to enter.

 We meet every week of the year except for the Christmas and New Year period, take part in demonstrations of our actitivities and have social evenings at Christmas and in the summer.

 In winter we meet at the Ladywood Leisure Centre in Penicuik on Friday evenings from 8 pm and in summer at Vogrie Country Park on Thursday evenings from 6.30/7 pm.

 We also run Puppy Classes on Monday evenings at St Leonard’s Church Hall, Bonnyrigg over a 12 week period, and at Ladywood over a 10 week period, both with limited numbers.